code-qtzl/git-cheatsheet/README.md

 ## A Comprehensive Guide

-This repo is a guide to essential Git commands I've used, and aliases I've created to improve efficiency.
+This repo is a guide to essential Git commands and aliases I've used and created to improve efficiency.

 ### Standard Git Commands